normanormata/norma-normata/_pages/fg.md

 e.
 After this the minister shall give to him and to the congregation an exhortation suited to the occasion.

-## Chapter XXVI
-Divesting from Office
+## Chapter XXVI: Divesting from Office
 1. An officer may be divested of his office, or deposed, by judicial discipline for an offense in doctrine or life.
 Such divestiture, or deposition, shall be in accordance with the provisions of the Book of Discipline.

 2. An officer may also be divested of his office without censure, for reasons other than delinquency in faith or life.